-If you love Biryani but not sure how to recreate the dish in your kitchen, then you are at the right place!
-This post on Biryani is a complete guide on the topic with everything you need to know about the dish along with an easy Chicken Biryani recipe.
+If you love Biryani but aren’t sure how to recreate the dish in your kitchen, then you are at the right place!
+This post on Indian Biryani is a complete guide on the topic with everything you need to know about the dish along with an easy Chicken Biryani recipe.

 Biryani, also known as biriyani, biriani, birani or briyani, is a delicious Indian seasoned rice dish.
 Yum.
 It can be made with meat, fish, or vegetables.